Yokota Air Base

-Yokota Air Base (横田飛行場, Yokota Hikōjō), is a Japan Air Self-Defense Force (JASDF) and United States Air Force (USAF) base in the Tama Area, or Western Tokyo.
+Yokota Air Base (横田飛行場, Yokota Hikōjō) is a Japan Air Self-Defense Force (JASDF) and United States Air Force (USAF) base in the Tama Area, or Western Tokyo.

 It occupies portions of Akishima, Fussa, Hamura, Mizuho, Musashimurayama, and Tachikawa.

-The base houses 14,000 personnel.
+The base houses about 14,000 personnel.
 It occupies a total area of 7.07 km2 and has a 3353 × 61 m runway.

 It features the JASDF Air Defense Command Headquarters (ADC headquarters) since 26 March 2012.
 The headquarters of United States Forces Japan is also located there.
 Other base facilities are the broadcast center for the American Forces Network Tokyo radio service and a detachment of Pacific Air Forces' Band of the Pacific.

 History

 Tama Airfield

 The facility that houses Yokota Air Base was built during World War II by the Imperial Japanese Army (IJA) in 1940.
 It became the center of Japanese Army Air Forces flight test activities.
 The base was also the site of the first meeting between Japanese officials and their Italian wartime allies.

 Tama was first spotted by the United States Army Air Forces in November 1944 by a 3rd Reconnaissance Squadron F-13 Superfortress photo-reconnaissance aircraft, flying from Tinian in the Mariana Islands.
 USAAF intelligence connected it with the aircraft manufacturing plant of Nakajima Aircraft Company in the nearby town of Musashino.
 Along with Tachikawa Air Base to the east and the factory of Showa Aircraft Industry to the south, it was compared to the USAAF's own aircraft-development complex at Wright-Patterson Field in Ohio.
 The two bases conducted all IJA flight testing.
 In spring 1945, XXI Bomber Command launched eight missions against the base and the aircraft manufacturing plant, but each time heavy clouds forced the bombers to attack secondary targets.
 The Nakajima plant was finally attacked in April 1945, but the Tama airfield never was bombed.